Serial Monitor

 Serial (UART)

-• When the Argon is connected via USB to your computer, it is sending and receiving data
+- When the Photon 2 is connected via USB to your computer, it is sending and receiving data

-• UART (Universal Asynchronous Receiver/Transmitter) is a chip on the Argon that allows for serial communication
+- UART (Universal Asynchronous Receiver/Transmitter) is a chip on the Photon 2 that allows for serial communication

 Starting Serial Monitor